accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 1. Open the PDF file.
 2. Open "Preview with screen reader", the contents of the file are displayed as they will be rendered, with the element(s) used preceding each content.
-3. Locate the image conveying information in the original document.
+3. Locate the images conveying information in the original document.
 4. Check in PAC that each image (FIGURE element) is accompanied by an alternative (ALT element).
 5. If this is not the case, check that the image is immediately followed by a link to a text alternative (LINK element).
 6. If this is the case, the criterion is validated.